Yusuprozimemet/FastYeast/README.md

+# The smallest bar plot indicates the fastest yeast.
-# How to Use FastYeast?
+## How to Use FastYeast?
 ### Setting Up Environment for Yeast Growth Rate Analysis

 1. **Create a Project Directory**: